cwlindeman/interacting-hysteron-data/README.md

 FIGURE 5

+simulation-and-calculation.txt:

-simulation.txt: midpoints drawn from [-0.01,0.01] and lengths drawn from [9.99,10.01].
+for "simulation" column: midpoints drawn from [-0.01,0.01] and lengths drawn from [9.99,10.01].
 A = .1, N = 3, gamma_max = 5.
 Average over 10,000,000 configurations.

-calculation.txt: calculated as described in the paper.
+for "calculation" column: calculated as described in the paper.

 FIGURE 7